-Estimated principal payments for the long-term obligation are as follows for the next five years:
+Estimated principal payments for the long-term obligation are as follows for the remaining four years of the obligation:

 NOTE G. BONDS AND NOTES PAYABLE

 On December 8, 2020, the Company issued a 30-year bond with a principal balance of \$11,385,000 with an initial interest rate of 2.000%.
 The bond is secured by all real and personal property, cash, revenue, accounts receivable, and inventory of the water and sewer utility.
 Interest and principal payments are to be made semi-annually.
 Interest rates will be modified as follows: